-Combinations of the Core Four
+Combination of the Core Four Cloud Types

 Based on his observations, Howard suggested there were modifications (or combinations) of these core clouds between categories.
 He noticed that clouds often have features of two or more categories; cirrus + stratus, cumulus + stratus, etc. His research served as the starting point for the ten basic types of clouds we observe today.

 We call these clouds Altocumulus, Altostratus, Cirrus, Cirrocumulus, Cirrostratus, Cumulonimbus, Cumulus, Nimbostratus, Stratocumulus and Stratus.